Yiu-dororong/case-study-practice-1/README.md

 <img width="661" height="687" alt="steps vs bmi" src="https://github.com/user-attachments/assets/7dac3ee7-c01e-45e8-9327-3eb706825805" />

 Furthermore, I tried to investigate the correlation sleep time and number of steps.
+Keeping in mind that some outliers mentioned before should be remove.
 ```
   SleepInfo<-
   SleepSessionTime %>%